carbon-io/carbon-io/docs/introduction.rst

 from most application programming frameworks and that is quite fun to code in and easy to learn.
-We recommend starting with the :ref:`quick start guide <carbon-io-quick-start>` and then trying out some of the many examples in our :ref:`examples <examples-label>` section.
+We recommend starting with the :ref:`quick start guide <carbon-io-quick-start>` and then trying out some of the many examples in our :ref:`examples <carbon-io-examples>` section.
 Then dive into the :ref:`server guide <carbond-server-guide>` to learn more advanced concepts.